Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

-Sleep is a very important factor in health.
-People who lack sleep are at higher risk of various diseases including cardiovascular disease, diabetes, cancer, depression, autoimmune diseases, and also tend to suffer from poor immunity.
+Sleep is very important for us if we want to stay healthy and feeling good.
+People who don’t get enough sleep lack are at a higher risk of diseases such as cardiovascular disease, diabetes, cancer, depression, autoimmune diseases, and also tend to suffer from poor immunity.

 Lack of sleep can also be a major contributor or cause depression, anxiety, and increase the risk of accidents.
 It may also shorten one’s lifespan.

 It’s clear from the overwhelming research on the matter that getting a good night’s sleep should be a priority.

 How much sleep is needed?